Qualifying for an RDSP with Type 1 diabetes

 What is a Disability Tax Credit (DTC)?

 To qualify for an RDSP you must also be eligible for the DTC.
-The DTC is a non-refundable tax credit that may reduce tax that persons with disabilities and prolonged medical conditions must pay.
+The DTC is a non-refundable tax credit that may reduce tax that people with disabilities and prolonged medical conditions must pay.

 Where do I start?